 Courses offered in our M.A. clinical-community psychology program include:

 - Psychopathology in the Context of Society and Culture

 - Program Development and Assessment

-Point Park also students have the opportunity to present their research work at national psychology conferences and network with psychology professionals across the nation.
+Our students also have the opportunity to present their research work at national psychology conferences and network with psychology professionals across the nation.

 - Operation Safety Net